Russian involvement in the Persian Constitutional Revolution: Gomishan Campaign

 Mohammad Ali Shah was deposed on 15 July 1909 and stayed at the Russian Embassy in Tehran for 53 days before settling in Odessa.
 In 1911, at the same time as the authoritarian uprising in Mashhad, he entered Iran with his two brothers, Malek Mansur Mirza Shoa O-Saltaneh and Abolfath Mirza Salar al-Dawlah, and encamped at Gomsh Tappeh (Gomishan).
 Shoa O-Saltaneh took the road to Mazandaran and camped in Babol to gather an army.
 Salar al-Dawlah went to Kurdistan, where he raised another army and marched on Gerrus.
 The local Khans of Mazandaran and Astarabad quickly joined Ali Shah.
 The parliament was in crisis, they quickly set a reward for the arrest of Ali Shah, at the same time many members of parliament took refuge in the British embassy to avoid being killed.

 At this time, the Russians pressed on with their conquest of Mashhad and Neishabour, supplying weapons to Ali Shah and his men.
 To restore the rule of his brother, Salar al-Dawlah with an army from the tribes of Kalhor, Jaf, Sanjabi and Lur, was able to capture Kermanshah and Hamedan.
 In the first battle with the constitutionalists, under the command of Amir Mufakhm Bakhtiari, which took place near Malayer, Salar al-Dawlah defeated the constitutionalists.
 He then left for Tehran with about 30,000 troops.
 In the second battle, which was commanded by Amir Mufakhm and Salar al-Dawla's army near Saveh, this time Salar al-Dawla was severely defeated and he escaped from the battlefield.
 Because the parliament set a reward of 25,000 tomans for his arrest or execution, Salar al-Dawla fled to the Ottoman Empire.
 And from there he went to Alexandria and stayed there for the rest of his life.
 Shoa O-Saltaneh conquered Babol by killing ten government forces and capturing seventy of them.
 He then went to Sari with his 13,000 army, but was defeated by Yeprem Khan's army nearby, so he fled east to join Ali Shah.
 Finally, in Babol, Yeprem Khan's forces including armed militias defeated and arrested him.
-He was taken to Tehran where he passed away in 1922.
+He was taken to Tehran where he died in 1922.